 - Nov 2006

 It's all about the UMS marks.
 I did my A-levels 5 years ago, when AS/A2 was first introduced.
 I got a high A at AS in Sociology, with about 98-100% in all of the exams.
 Then at A2, I scored high As (again 95-100%) in all but one exam.
 But in the synoptic paper, I got a U (suspicious, don't you think?).
-There's no way that I did that badly on that paper (I mean, to get a U in Sociology, you probably have to not even turn up for the exam), but I never appealed the mark because I still got an A overall.Previous graduate entrant with 2:1 hons degree in Biological Sciences.
+There's no way that I did that badly on that paper (I mean, to get a U in Sociology, you probably have to not even turn up for the exam), but I never appealed the mark because I still got an A overall.Previous graduate entrant with degree in Biological Sciences.
 Studied for MBChB at Sheffield 2007 - 2012.
-Due to start F1 job at Northern General Hospital, Sheffield at the end of July 2012.
+Now an F2 in Sheffield Teaching Hospitals.

 what are the UMS marks? sorry that i dont know this but im new to british education!